Sherwood Middle School student handbook

 - Learn strategies/techniques for helping the student through opportunities such as parent homework clinics.

 The Shrewsbury Public Schools curriculum is linked to MA State Frameworks.
 The specifics of your child’s curriculum will be covered at our annual curriculum night.
 If you have any additional questions, please contact your school’s curriculum coordinator.

-In the 2019-2020 School Year, all teachers will be implementing HOWLs, Habits of Work and Learning, into their classroom routines and expectations.
+All teachers will be implementing HOWLs, Habits of Work and Learning, into their classroom routines and expectations.
 Several teams have piloted HOWLs in the past two years and have been pleased with the positive impact on student behavior.

 HOWLs will be on the report card for each subject area teacher as well as Allied Arts and Foreign Language class.
 We are excited to have common language and to develop common expectations for students’ behavior and work habits in all aspects of their day at Sherwood.

 Teachers will begin the year by discussing the HOWLs, the HOWLs rubric, and what these will look like in the classroom, at lockers, in the hall, etc. Administrators will help students understand expectations related to HOWLS in the cafeteria and at recess.
 Students will create posters for what each of the HOWLs (Respect, Responsibility, and Perseverance) look like in the classroom.
 These posters will be displayed in the classroom with a set for each homeroom that will travel to Allied Arts classes.
 Teachers will communicate with students which HOWLs element or elements are linked to the work they are completing in class.

 Lockers are typically assigned in the first week of school by homeroom teachers.

 It is your responsibility to keep your locker clean and neat.
 Lockers are not to be written on or defaced in any way.
 Stickers are not to be placed on a locker or inside the locker.